Moving Secondary School

 At the first stage, information will be obtained from your child's previous school and your admission request will be considered by Bury's IYFAP.
 The panel will consider the allocation of one of your 3 school preferences but this is not always possible.
 You will be given a list of alternative schools with vacancies, by the IYFAP Team.

 The second stage allows you to appeal if your preferred school is full or if you are not happy with your allocated school.
-The AF3 form will be processed as an appeal form by the Admissions Team.
+The in year secondary school transfer form will be processed as an appeal form by the Admissions Team.

 You should not withdraw your child from school before the appeal decision is made.